syncfusion-content/windowsforms-docs/WindowsForms/Grid/Visual-Styles.md

 ---
 layout: post
-title: Visual Styles of GridControl for Syncfusion Essential WindowsForms
+title: Visual Styles of GridControl for Syncfusion Essential Windows Forms
 description: This section explains on how to apply visual styles and custom themes to the GridControl.
-platform: WindowsForms
+platform: windowsforms
 control: GridControl
 documentation: ug
 ---